Boostrix vaccine (Tdap vaccine)

 - Injection site pain and swelling may occur after vaccination.
 It is less as compared to DTwP vaccine.
 This pain can be managed with paracetamol and cold compression at the injection site.

 - Irritability may come after vaccination may last for 1-3 days usually subsides by its own.

 - Somnolence that is increased sleepiness may occur after vaccination subsides without intervention.

-- If patient is allergic to any component anaphylaxis reaction may occur.
-This is extremely rare side effect but can be life threatening.
+- If a patient is allergic to any component anaphylaxis reaction may occur.
+This is an extremely rare side effect but can be life threatening.
 The facility at which vaccination is given should be equipped with treatment to manage anaphylaxis reaction.